 Begin by placing your largest heirlooms pumpkins on the centerpiece first.
 We started with 3 medium size pumpkins.

 After those are in place, add your smaller pumpkins and gourds.

 Make sure to keep the shades of the heirloom pumpkins consistent.
 For example, a blues, greens, creams, browns combination OR an orange, greens, creams, browns combination will go well together in the same container.

-Once all the pumpkins and gourds are in place, add a few sprigs of eucalyptus to the front and the back of the container so your heirloom pumpkin centerpiece will feel layered.
+Once all the pumpkins and gourds are in place, add a few sprigs of eucalyptus to the front and the back of the container.
+That way, your heirloom pumpkin centerpiece will feel layered.

 This is the kind of centerpiece that could easily go on a breakfast nook table, dining room table or a console table in a living room or entryway.